moneyforward/insdog/src/site/markdown/6-ExamplesAndTutorials/Execution.md

 class jp.co.moneyforward.autotest.ca_web.tests.bankaccount.BankConnectingTest
 ```

-Because `BankConnectingTest` is the only test to which `bank` tag is attached.
+Because `BankConnectingTest` is the only test to which `bank` tag is attached, currently.

 **Run tests matching test name:**